rvshare/sidekiq-control/README.md

 # Sidekiq::Control

-This gem adds a new tab to Sidekiq to allow starting jobs from the web UI (usually found at `/web/admin/sidekiq/control`)
+This gem adds a new tab to Sidekiq to allow starting jobs from the web UI

 ![image](https://user-images.githubusercontent.com/4623792/61005742-c0d11480-a336-11e9-8fbc-6623f246b599.png)